diwakarkumawat/MoviesViewer/README.md

 ## Notes

+I read the Alert Controller instruction after actually implementing the Network Error as an Alert.
+It is too late to change the code now.

 Describe any challenges encountered while building the app.

 Lot of code examples in CodePath and online are in a different Swift Version.
 Any code does not work just ‘AS-IS’ and requires updating to current Swift Version.